chinchalinchin/ontology/docs/ASSETS.md

 Assets are the backbone of the _onta_ engine.
 They form the basis for the graphics and the sound.
 Assets are grouped according to how they are treated by the engine.

 Assets are logically grouped into types: _Forms_, _Entities_ and _Self_.
-These asset types are purely organizational, although they do reflect how the assets are treated by the engine when being rendered and acted upon in-game.
+These asset types are purely organizational and do not have any direct effect, although the names were carefully chosen as they do reflect how the assets are treated by the engine when being rendered and acted upon in-game.

 Forms
 -----